I bought my first a carpet in Morocco today. We are in Meknes, Morocco, an interesting town.

 - Carry toilet paper with you.
 Carry lots of toilet paper if you accidentally drink the water.

 - Watch for the details in the deals you make.
 We were offered free drinks to eat in a restaurant.
 The drinks would have cost 45 dirham for the table.
-As promised they were not included, but they charged us 45 dirham for “service” instead.
+As promised they were free, but they charged us 45 dirham for “service” instead (this is the only time in Morocco we were charged “service”).

 - Ask at your Riad or Hotel for the going rate for a taxi for where you are going, and negotiate with the driver for this rate before you get into the cab.

-- Don’t be embarrassed to offer a really low price when negotiating for carpets.
-If you are going to buy a Berber rug, and don’t know where to shop, we went to Riad Al Mansour.
-They don’t have a webpage, but they are at 33, Rue Sebarine (V.A.) in Meknes – and talk to Nordin.
+- Don’t be embarrassed to offer a really low price when negotiating for a carpet in Morocco.
+We started at about 10% of the price he suggested.
+If you are going to buy a Berber rug, and don’t know where to shop, we think we got a fair deal at Riad Al Mansour.
+They don’t have a webpage, but they are at 33, Rue Sebarine (V.A.) in Meknes.
+We talked to Nordin.

 - You do not have to pay the man to remove the snake from your shoulders.